-The woman tapped one heel and glowered at the thin man, who merely shrugged.
-“Nice, Paul.”
+The woman tapped one heel and glowered at the thin man."Nice, Paul."
+She scolded.
+Paul merely shrugged.

 “It looks like a serial number.
 Maybe a gang sign.”
 The big man handed it to the woman who accepted it with a gesture that seemed more sensual then it was meant to be.
 As he stiffened from it so did the hawk-faced man ten feet away.